Packaging a single crate

 $ ( cd build && ./build.sh B librust-A*.deb )

-The extra arguments after ./build.sh B <args>
+arguments after ./build.sh B

-are extra deb files to pass to
+are extra deb files to pass

-sbuild to use as dependencies.
-In this case, librust-A*.deb
+to sbuild to use as dependencies.
+Alternatively, use the environment variable

 EXTRA_DEBS